Disease Suppressive Soils

 August 17, 2015

-Developing disease suppressive soils is a fascinating area of research, with the potential to completely change how we manage plant diseases in the very near future.
-As we learn more about the factors which allow soils to suppress potential pathogens, we are better able to manage these influences in the field, and produce soils which can greatly reduce or even eliminate plant infection by a broad range of soil borne pathogenic organisms.
+Developing disease suppressive soils is a fascinating area of research with the potential to completely change how we manage plant diseases in the very near future.
+As we learn more about the factors which allow soils to suppress potential pathogens, we are better able to manage these influences in the field and produce soils that can greatly reduce or even eliminate plant infection by a broad range of soil-borne pathogenic organisms.

 Understanding disease suppression is an important part of understanding soil/plant/microbiome interactions, and critical to developing fully regenerative agriculture systems.

-Developing disease suppressive soils is an area of extensive research knowledge which we have failed to implement in production agriculture.
+Developing disease suppressive soils is an area of extensive research knowledge that we have failed to implement in production agriculture.

-We have been able to develop disease suppressive soils with a variety of crops and soils types that had previously been disease conducive, sometime facilitating a transition to active disease suppression in as little as year.
-In particular, diseases which have been quite responsive are verticillium, fusarium, and rhizoctonia.
+We have been able to develop disease suppressive soils with a variety of crops and soils types that had previously been disease conducive, sometimes facilitating a transition to active disease suppression in as little as a year.
+Diseases that have been quite responsive are verticillium, fusarium, and rhizoctonia.